maxbolgarin/servex/examples/09-simple-proxy/README.md

-# Servex Simple Proxy Example
+# 09 - Simple Proxy

-This directory contains a simple reverse proxy example demonstrating load balancing, health checking, and traffic monitoring with Servex.
+Learn how to create reverse proxies and load balancers with Servex.
+This tutorial covers load balancing strategies, health checking, traffic monitoring, and fault tolerance for distributed systems.

 ## Features Demonstrated